-On October 16, 2019, the construction team broke ground and started work addressing existing site conditions and relocating equipment necessary for gas station operations.
+On August 3, 2020, after receiving the approval to build, the construction team broke ground and started work addressing existing site conditions and relocating equipment necessary for gas station operations.
 Shortly thereafter, the construction team proceeded with demolition, formwork laying initial conduit connections, and pouring concrete for our equipment pads that serve as the base of our Linde compressing and FIBA storage units.